-Schroders' proprietary tool is data-driven and provides a systematic framework for analysing a company's relationship with its stakeholders.
-It identifies key performance drivers and data points to examine company strengths and weakness across different key stakeholder groups and is a central driver of the assessment of a company's stakeholder management.
+Schroders' proprietary tool provides a systematic framework for analysing a company's relationship with its stakeholders and hence, the sustainability of its business model.
+It identifies key considerations and metrics by which to assess a company's strengths and weaknesses (both actual and potential) across six stakeholder groups.